jake-knerr/js-style-guide/README.md

 Always add the folder names as postfixes rather than prefixes.

 > Why only add folders as postfixes?
-Because the reader may recognize the file from the initial name and not need to read the folder names.
+Because the name reads from the most descriptive to the least descriptive words.
+A reader may recognize the file from the initial part of the name and stop reading the name.

 ```
 /* avoid - handlers is unclear*/